 - Giving adult cats a break from the shelter until they are adopted – typically our longest resident cats or cats who aren’t coping well in the shelter environment.

-- Caring for pregnant animals or those who have recently given birth, then continuing to care for the family until the litter is at least eight weeks old.
+- Caring for pets who have recently given birth, then continuing to care for the family until they are ready for adoption.

-- Socialize animals who aren't completely comfortable with humans - typically puppies, kittens and small caged pets, but may also apply to adult animals.
-TLC volunteers who help to 'socialize' pets will do so under the guidance of ARL's Pet Behavior staff.
+- Socializing animals who aren't completely comfortable with humans - typically puppies, kittens and small caged pets, but may also apply to adult animals.
+Foster families who help to 'socialize' pets will do so under the guidance of ARL's Pet Behavior staff.

 - Caring for "special cases" - Pets who need a calm and quiet home environment for recovery following surgery, neglect or injury.

-For TLC updates and more, find us on Facebook!
+For foster program updates and more, find us on Facebook!

 |Horse, Rooster, Pig, Goat, and other barn animals|

 |Guinea pigs, ferrets, rats, birds, and other small animals|